-Car battery problems remain one of the most common issues that all drivers will face at one time or another.
+Car battery problems remain one of the most common issues that all drivers face at one time or another.
 The average automotive battery will last anywhere between three and five years.

 With the car consumer owning a vehicle on average of 5 to 8 years problems with the battery may be experienced a few times during the ownership cycle.